datnguyenzzz/Movie_recommendation_system/README.md

 * Using non-negative matrix factorization method without any Machine Learning Libraries as a recommending algoritm for our system

-* Organize huge database with ~100M rows and fast execute several queries on them by SQL Server Management
+* Organize huge database with ~100M rows, create queries, optimize their performance and hardware consumption by SQL Server Management

 * Using ReactJS for front end